-Electric and natural gas service are supplied to the Village by Orange and Rockland Utilities Corp.
-The Village is the supplier of water to approximately 80% of its residents and is responsible for the distribution and maintenance of the necessary facilities.
-Sanitary sewer services are provided by the Village to approximately 70% of its residents.
-Police protection is provided by the Town of Blooming Grove Police Department.
-Fire protection is provided by the South Blooming Grove Joint Fire District.
+Electricity and natural gas service are supplied to the Village by Orange and Rockland Utilities Corp. and Central Hudson Gas and Electric, respectively.
+The Village is the supplier of water and is responsible for the distribution and maintenance of the necessary facilities.
+Sanitary sewer services are provided by the Village to substantially all of the Village residents.
+Police and fire protection are provided by the Village.